turingschool/md_launch_curriculum/Mod2/Lessons/Week2/ProductiveStruggle.md

 Once you have your list, take another 8 minutes to brainstorm ways to avoid unproductive struggle, and ways to move from unproductive to productive struggle.
 Create a separate chart listing out these strategies.

 ## Strategies for Breaking out of Unproductive Struggle

+** Instructor Note ** This would be a good opporunity for some individual reading, and then sharing out of one strategy that resonates with them, or even a 'gallery walk' where students present on one of these to the rest of the cohort.

 **Clarify the Problem**
 Revisit the project spec, interaction pattern, or any supporting documents to clarify the problem you are working on.
 Ask questions if necessary, and restate the problem to yourself and others to make sure you are working on the correct task.